xuankimtran/docs-1/pages/katalon-studio/docs/import-selenium-ide.md

 In Katalon Studio:

 1. Create or open a project
 2. From the menu bar, select **File > Import Selenium IDE Project** and browse your Selenium IDE file (a single file with a `.side` extension) to open.
-Then wait for the import progress to complete.

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/import-selenium-ide/selenium-ide.png" width=763 alt="Import Selenium IDE">